sc2ad/beat-saber-community-wiki/hook-modding-guide.md

 First, we define an offset which we will need for making our hook.
 This is good practice, because when a new version is released, offsets will most likely be outdated and require changing.
 Having them at the top, or somewhere consistent will help you change these and avoid headaches.

-Next, we call the MAKE_HOOK macro, which requires us to speccify a name of the function we are hooking (can be any name we desire), the offset of the function, the return value (can be void), and the arguments (or none if there are no arguments)
+Next, we call the MAKE_HOOK macro, which requires us to specify a name of the function we are hooking (can be any name we desire), the offset of the function, the return value (can be void), and the arguments (or none if there are no arguments)

 So, what we have done above is create a hook called `StretchableCube_Awake` at the offset `0x12F05D4`, with a `void` return type, and one parameter `void* self`.
 Recall that the thing that matters when making hooks with parameters is that the _size_ of the parameters must match the original function.
 In this case, we are simply saying: "I want to hook a function at offset 0x12F05D4, which has a return type of void, and a single parameter which is 4 bytes long.
 I want to call this original function StretcableCube_Awake".